 • Regularly clean your chain

-• Wipe off the excess thoroughly to avoid clogging
+• Wipe off excess to avoid buildup

 FAQ